Skip to main content

 How file ingestion works

-This file ingest feature allows you ingest structured data into the platform.
+The file ingest feature allows you ingest files containing structured data into the platform.
 NexusOne supports two file ingestion options:

 • Upload file: Files stored on your local machine